Table of Contents

 India is one of the few instances in history where representative institutions were slowly introduced and developed by a foreign authority.
 The Lok Sabha and Rajya Sabha’s privileges and immunities are referred to as parliamentary privileges in India.

-Parliamentary Privilege Origin
+Origin of Parliamentary Privilege

-After the Indian Council Act of 1909 established indirect election to the legislature, the official opposition to the privileges of the legislature was lessened.
-Freedom of speech was guaranteed by the Government of India Act of 1935 in the legislative setting.
+The Charter Act of 1833 introduced a fourth member to the governor-general’s council, marking the start of Parliamentary Privileges in India.
+This created a new legislative framework that laid the groundwork for a full legislative body.
+With the Indian Council Act of 1909, indirect elections to the legislature reduced official opposition to these privileges.
+The Government of India Act of 1935 further guaranteed freedom of speech within the legislative process.
 There are currently some legislation and rules of procedure for the House, and some of the privileges of Parliament, its members, and Parliament Committees are outlined in the Constitution.
 However, other privileges are still reliant on the precedents of the House of Commons.

 The Indian Constitution’s main articles 105 and 122 deal with the privileges of Parliament, whereas articles 194 and 212 deal with the same privileges for states.
 There is freedom of speech in the Parliament, subject to the provisions of the Constitution and the rules and standing orders governing the procedure of Parliament, according to Article 105 (1) of the Indian Constitution.